|

 As she was learning the house, she discovered another scary thing...stairs.
 Andrew and I worked on these for about 20 minutes using treats to get her up and down, and now they're her best in-house exercise tactic.
 One of her favorite in-house games is stair-fetch.
 We live in a tri-level condo, and she will stand at the top floor and drop her toy to the bottom level.
 She loves it.
 She also loves squeaky toys.

 Meeko shows signs of separation anxiety, and this is another thing we are having to overcome.
 She will go into her crate without much hassle.
 However, if she hears the garage door open, she cries bloody murder... unless she's in the car with us.
 She has also discovered she loves the car.
-It took almost two weeks of taking her to
+It took almost two weeks of taking her to "fun" places such as her stores (any pet store), to see Buster and to Grandpa's house where she can run and run.
+She will now happily exit and enter the vehicle on her own.

-Meeko has almost doubled in size since we first got her.
+since we first got her.
 She had surgery March 16 and weighed in at 28 lbs.
-It's scary how quickly she's grown!
-I weighed her last week, and she's 46.3lbs.
-However, she still wants to be a lap dog.

 Thanks so much!
 She's a great dog.
 She has her problems, but we're working on them.
 She's overcome a lot, and continues to impress us and make us laugh.
 She is very easy to train as well.
 Within her first week, she learned sit and lie down.
 Now we're working on roll over and getting her to stop jumping and nipping when she gets excited.

-She was pooped!
+One of the pictures is titled "sleepy Meeko".
+This is her coming home from her first time at the dog park in Holland She was pooped!
 She did have a lot of fun, so it was worth it and continues to go a few times a week.
 There is a cat in some of the pictures named Rapter.
 Rapter greeted her with a great big hiss, growl and a nice smack across the muzzle when we first brought her home.
 As you can see from the pictures, they have since become fast friends.
 I still plan on bringing her to one of the Saturday Adoption Days where we got her, so those of you who dealt with her can see how big she's gotten.
 She is still spoiled and loving every minute of it. :)

-Thanks again,
+Thanks again, Heather

 Zach